j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 The process has its `syscalls` restricted to `rt_sigreturn`, `exit_group`, `exit`, `read`, `mmap`, `munmap`, `fstat`, `stat` and `write`.
-The next part of the program read a value to `ptr[0]` that is the length of our payload.
+The next part of the program read a value to `ptr` that is the length of our payload.

 {% highlight c %}
     for ( j = 0LL; j <= 7; j += read(0, ptr, 8 - j) )